dgwynne/udp-bind-proxy/README.md

 such as UPnP (Universal Plug and Play) or STUN (Session Traversal Utilities for NAT) to support online multiplayer gaming.
-Instead, they appear to rely on IP network socket semantics that haven't worked reliably on the Internet since the late 80's.
+Instead, they appear to rely on IP network socket semantics that haven't worked reliably on the Internet since the early 90's.

 To work around this, the official Nintendo support documentation instructs people to configure their home network routers to forward